Topics:

 We previously answered your question why are there so many different EMR systems? and now Why is EMR better than paper records?

 Authorized access: access is a problem paper records face.
-Evidently, anyone can access paper records which threaten confidentiality.
+Evidently, anyone can access paper records that threaten confidentiality.
 With EMRs, only authorized people can access the software to protect your sensitive data.

-Audit trails: security again is highly maintained with auditing trails.
-Thankfully, you can, with EMRs, track every edit and access whether wanted or not.
+Audit trails: Security is highly maintained with audit trails.
+Thankfully, you can, with EMRs, track every edit and access it whether you want or not.

 Believe it or not, Ambula EMR takes EMR to the next level.
 Why is EMR better than paper records with Ambula?
 The answer is optimization.

-We, at Ambula, optimize your experience by knowing exactly what you want.
-Our cloud-based medical solutions cover your needs from management to auditing and patient databases.
-Of course, we deeply care that you make the right decision when it comes to your EMR.
+We at Ambula optimize your experience by knowing exactly what you want.
+Our cloud-based medical solutions cover your needs, from management to auditing and patient databases.
+Of course, we deeply care that you make the right decision regarding your EMR.
 For that, we prepared a list of the best practices for choosing your EMR software:

 1. Compose your list of requirements: what does your practice need?
 Your list might include automatic billing, e-prescribing software, scheduling features, etc.